Last reviewed by Robert Prime — March 2026

 You’ll also need a EAN-13 barcode on your back cover, encoding your ISBN.
 KDP offers a free barcode generator if you don’t provide one.

-Creating your KDP cover template involves careful measurement, design, and file setup.
+Creating your KDP cover template involves careful measurement setup.
 Here’s how to do it properly, using tools like Adobe InDesign, Affinity Publisher, or even Microsoft Word (with limitations).

 1. Determine Your Book’s Specifications